The ‘Needs to Know’

 28. Now let’s turn round & follow the castle walls on our left…

-…and take a right down West Bight cul de sac.
-On the right down here is The Mint Wall
+…& take a right down West Bight cul de sac.
+On the right’s The Mint Wall

 It was a supporting wall to the Roman Basilica where government of the city was discussed.
 The wall’s name was chosen by the 18th century antiquarian William Stukeley who believed, erroneously, that a mint had existed here.